-In the absence of a new programme of study from the DfE, the PSHCE Association has produced a revised programme of study based on the needs of today's pupils and schools.
+In the absence of a new programme of study from the DfE, the PSHE Association has produced a revised programme of study based on the needs of today's pupils and schools.
 The programme of study identifies key concepts and skills that underpin PSHE education.
 It is based on 3 core themes:

-- 1. Health and Wellbeing:
+- 1.Health and Wellbeing;

 - 2. Relationships;

 - 3. Living in the Wider World.

-This programme of study has been adapted and enriched by Wingrove with learning allocated where appropriate to pupils' readiness or needs.
+This programme of study has been adapted and enriched by Wingrove with learning allocated, where appropriate, to pupils' readiness or needs.
 It is a spiral programme of knowledge, skills and attitudinal development, where prior learning is revisited, reinforced and extended in age- and stage -appropriate contexts.
+In addition the School Nurse prepares Year 5 for body changes and Year 6 for puberty.